My Account Login | Contact Us

 Here are some of the most popular (or unpopular) spook triggers in horses.

-1. Plastic bags.
-Yes, the dread plastic bag takes our number one spot on this list.
+1. Flags and Bags.
+Yes, the blowing flag and the dreaded plastic bag tie for our number one spot on this list.
 We’ve all been riding and seen a random plastic bag blow across our path.
 We brace ourselves knowing that our horse will leap up, or sideways – thinking that his leg will be entrapped with no way out.
-This is such a common issue that even when NOT riding we think of spooking horse episodes when seeing a blowing bag.
+This is such a common issue that even when NOT riding we think of spooking horse episodes when seeing a blowing flag or bag.
 Yes, perhaps we have PBPTSD (Plastic Bag PTSD).

 2. Balloons.
 We love a nice celebration but celebrations which involve balloons, especially ones that are blowing or get released into the air, can be mind blowing for a horse.
 Beware!